 What Is Huitlacoche And How Do You Cook It?

-Fungus, Mexican truffle, or Mexican caviar — these are just a few aliases of huitlacoche.
+Fungus, corn smut, Mexican truffle, or Mexican caviar — these are just a few aliases of huitlacoche.
 But what exactly is this soft, spreadable, dark-as-night ingredient?
 In simple terms, it's a parasitic plant disease that grows on ears of corn, around the kernels, in puffy gray clouds resembling river stones.
 However, when this fungus enters the culinary world, huitlacoche becomes a delicacy featured prominently in some regional cuisines of Mexico.

 Huitlacoche quesadillas and tamales are traditional favorites in Mexico.
 Perhaps unsurprisingly, given its origins, huitlacoche pairs naturally with corn tortillas.
 It also shines deliciously as a filling for beef, chicken, pork, and seafood options like fish and scallops.
 It lends its distinctively earthy aroma and exquisite truffle-like flavor to many soups and sauces, including in its dehydrated form in the Tlaxcalan specialty, mole prieto.